Skip To Content Skip to Translation Menu

 The team put their minds together and engineered the Apple Reading system.

 First and foremost, the reading forms were discarded.
 Instead, parents would account for family reading time through a more approachable method: text messages.
-Once parents had done their fifteen minutes of reading with their children, they would text the teacher.
+Once a week, parents text the teacher if had done their fifteen minutes of reading with their children.
 The next day, the teachers would give the students, whose parents reported, a simple sticker to place on a large apple outside in the halls.
 Finally, once stickers covered the apple, each kindergarten class would be rewarded with a party.

 As the new system was implemented, results came immediately.